stbnrivas/dataModels/specs/ngsi-ld_howto.md

-GET requests should **always** contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query.
+GET requests should **always** contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query or retrieval operation.

-*In this case if a `Link` header had not been provided, the resulting JSON object would have contained long URIs as member keys, and not the short names that were used when creating the Entity.*
+*In this case if a `Link` header had not been provided, the resulting JSON object would have contained long URIs as member keys, and not the short names that were used when creating the Entity. (as per the `@context` provided)*

 Note: Remember that if no `Link` header is provided the default `@context` will be used.
 The default `@context` maps every JSON member to the